Domke F802 And Bags Generally, A Longer Term Followup

 The main camera now has a grip and strap.
 The grip fits fine as the bag has lost some of it’s more rigid shape and the strap (a Domke) is an admission that one camera on the shoulder is the way to go.
 Many of my favourite shots have been taken seconds after walking in the school gates, opportunities I previously missed with gear stowed.

-The second camera now has a wide angle 8-18 instead of the 12-40, something that surprises me, but the reality is, as the kids get used to me and I them, getting in close is the norm.
+The second camera now has a wide angle 8-18 instead of the 12-40, something that surprises me, but the reality is, as the kids get used to me and I to them, getting in close is the norm.
 The 12-40 is now used on the video-centric G9, where its range and fixed maximum aperture work best.
 Ideally, I would have the new 8-25 Pro, but it did not come out in time.

 The flash is there with it’s off camera controller, along with a small Olympus one (surprisingly handy for daylight fill).
 What is not shown is a 60cm 5-in-1 reflector, an occasionally taken 16” circular flash soft box and some black foamy things for bounce.
 These hide away in the large front pocket.